University Lowbrow Astronomers

 - Look due north, the Big Dipper should be easy to see.
 The Big Dipper

 is part of the constellation Ursa Major.
-Locate the stars Dubne (marked
+Locate the stars Dubhe (marked

-If you have reasonably good vision, you will see that Mizor is actually a double star.
+If you have reasonably good vision, you will see that Mizar is actually a double star.

-- Follow Dubne and Merek toward Polaris (marked P on the chart).
+- Follow Dubhe and Merak toward Polaris (marked P on the chart).
 Nearby

 you will see two stars (both marked G), they are called the Guardians.